 Provides advice and assistance to commanders and supervisors on federal personnel rules, regulations and procedures concerning Department of the Air Force, Department of Defense and Non-Appropriated Fund employees for the following areas: recruitment, training, labor relations, compensation and conduct/discipline.

-The Manpower and Organization office
+Manpower and Organization

-The Sustainment Services Flight
+Sustainment Services Flight

 Provides lodging for temporary duty and transient personnel, operates dining facilities for the enlisted work force and aircrew, and provides fitness and sports programs, activities, and facilities for all assigned personnel.
 The Hangar 97 Dining Facility provides high quality hot, nutritious food service to all enlisted and aircrew personnel annually in support of the Air Force readiness and peacetime mission.
 The Red River Inn annually accommodates 2,980 guests staying 53K bed-nights in 226 rooms throughout nine buildings.
 The Fitness Center improves the quality of life and morale while preparing the military personnel for deployments by displaying excellence in physical fitness and athletic programming and competition.

-The Airman and Family Readiness Flight
+Military and Family Readiness Flight

-The Child and Youth Flight
+Child and Youth Flight

 The flight includes the Child Development Center, the Youth Center, and School Liaison Program Manager.
 They are responsible for providing child development services, a broad spectrum of recreational and educational opportunities youth and their families.
 The School Liaison Program Manager also facilitates a smooth transition for military families and assists with school-related matters for the families of Altus AFB.

-The Force Development Flight
+Force Development Flight

-The flight offers a variety of professional development, educational services, and support to Team Altus members.
-The flight has a broad academic offering for enlisted, officers, civilians and their dependents in furthering their education.
-Additionally, the flight provides professional military education through the First Term Airman's Center for Airmen that are experiencing their first duty station and also the Airmen's Leadership School as Airmen prepare to advance into the ranks of non-commissioned officers.
-Our career assistance advisor is available to all military and civilian employees on the base to guide them in choosing their career paths and offering continuing professional education classes to further their knowledge, skills and abilities.
+in furthering their education.
+Additionally, the flight provides professional military education through the First Term Enlisted Course for Airmen that are experiencing their first duty station, as well as the three tiers of the Enlisted Foundations course.
+Force Development Flight also provides Airman Leadership School, as Airmen prepare to advance into the ranks of non-commissioned officers, they must complete Airman Leadership School.
+Our Development Advisor is available to all military and civilian employees on the base to guide them in choosing their career paths and offering continuing professional education classes to further their knowledge, skills and abilities.
 The Altus AFB Library supports the community through their services, providing education and reading materials for all ages.

-The Community Services Flight
+Community Services Flight

 Provides efficient, solvent, affordable, adaptable and customer-driven integrated food, outdoor recreation, bowling, golf and community-driven programs.
 Additionally, the flight provides leisure-time facilities and equipment to meet the social and recreational needs of the Altus community.
 Leisure-time facilities include Club Altus, Freedom Community Center, Outdoor Recreation, Galaxy Bowling Center, Windy Trails Golf Course, Framing & Engraving shop, Auto Skills Development Center, Swimming Pool, and Archery range.

-The Resource Management Flight
+Resource Management Flight

-The Marketing Department
+Marketing Department

 The department is here to spread the word about the Force Support Squadron and all the activities and resources that we offer.
 We gather information from each of the flights with regard to upcoming activities and events on base and then create flyers, posters and other advertising material to let the base know what's going on.
 In addition, we've harnessed the power of the internet and social networking sites, such as Facebook and Instagram, to reach the maximum number of people possible.
 We put our flyers on our website and mobile application along with menus, hours of operation and other important base wide information.
 In addition to marketing our materials, we take pictures at events, and assist Activity Managers with marketing plans to ensure that we get the word out to the max number of people in ample time to ensure max participation at our events.